Mr7F/sublime-jumper/readme.md

 - popup: we show a popup, but you will see a shadow and you can not jump to the first line
 - sheet: the default implementation, only drawback is that when you are in "label typing" mode, you can not select text with the mousse

-# Go To Same Selection
+# Select Next Selection Match
 The command `select_next_same_selection` will select the next / previous text matching the current selection (you can also add it to the current selection, and it will be the same as `find_under_expand`).